featureflow/featureflow-javascript-sdk/README.md

 [![][dependency-img]][dependency-url]

-> Featureflow Javascript Client SDK
+> Featureflow JavaScript/TypeScript Client SDK for Browser Environments

+**Note:** This SDK is designed for JavaScript in browser environments.
+For server-side JavaScript/Node.js applications, please use the [featureflow-node-sdk](https://github.com/featureflow/featureflow-node-sdk).

 Get your Featureflow account at [featureflow.io](http://www.featureflow.io)